 A potential cutthroat threat

 When asked if they considered Amazon a 3PL, six people said yes.
-All six of those surveyed stated that their companies are competing with Amazon currently in various parts of their business.
-These include managed transit, management of the diplomatic side of managing a supply chain in their customers’ stead, and dispersion of good to end consumers on behalf of customers.
+All six surveyed stated that their companies compete with Amazon in various parts of their business.
+These include managed transit, management of the diplomatic side of managing a supply chain in their customers’ stead, and dispersion of goods to end consumers on behalf of customers.

-“They are managing supply chain services for their customers, so I consider them as a 3PL,” one said.
-In the survey, three respondents said that Amazon is a 4PL, an “industry disrupter” and a “retailer first.”
+“They are managing supply chain services for their customers, so I consider them a 3PL,” one said.
+In the survey, three respondents said that Amazon is a 4PL, an “industry disrupter,” and a “retailer first.”
 Seventeen out of the twenty-five entrepreneurs surveyed said they see Amazon as a major adversary for 3PLs.
-They see Amazon as a potential competitor in 6 certain areas.
+In addition, they see Amazon as a potential competitor in 6 certain areas.

 How is Amazon a threat to other 3PL providers?